-Housing issues took center stage at this year’s APA Policy and Advocacy Conference.
-Discussions of the nation’s housing crisis and new solutions to address housing affordability were the clear themes of sessions, the focus of advocacy, and at the top of local planning agendas for participants.
+Housing issues took center stage at the 2018 APA Policy and Advocacy Conference.
+Discussions of the nation's housing crisis and new solutions to address housing affordability were the clear themes of sessions, the focus of advocacy, and at the top of local planning agendas for participants.

 Scope of the Housing Crisis

 The economic, social, and political scope of the housing crisis was explored in depth by two of the nation's leading experts: Chris Herbert from Harvard's Joint Center for Housing Studies and Elizabeth Kneebone of the University of California, Berkeley's Terner Center for Housing Innovation.

 Both painted stark pictures of the growing challenges related to rising costs, production, multifamily development, neighborhood change, funding, and finance.

 They highlighted the importance of housing to broader challenges of expanding economic opportunity.
 Rising costs in the context of stagnant wages create particular problems for low-income people.
 As Herbert put it, "the rent eats first."

 At the same time, the presentations made clear that housing issues are not limited to the low-income communities.
 In fact, rising housing-related pressures higher up the income ladder have contributed to new political urgency in many places.